-Example Calculation: Principal Appraisal of First-Year Teachers (Indicator 2 Report Only for 2016-2017 Reporting Year)
+Example Calculation: Principal Appraisal of First-Year Teachers (Indicator 2)

 Step 1: Access principal survey results from TEA (some columns are not shown).

 Step 2: Identify which first-year teachers to include in the sample and if any scores need to be calculated using a different minimum acceptable value.